siamabdurrahman/Brain-Tumor/README.md

-Brain Tumour Detection via CNNs and Transfer Learning
+# Brain Tumour Detection via CNNs and Transfer Learning

-This repository presents a brain tumour detection project using convolutional neural networks and transfer learning.
-It includes both an exploratory V1 prototype and a cleaner final implementation to demonstrate the full development process and final organised machine-learning pipeline.
+This repository contains a brain tumour detection project using convolutional neural networks (CNNs) and transfer learning for binary MRI image classification.
+The aim is to develop, evaluate, and interpret an end-to-end machine-learning pipeline that distinguishes between tumour-positive and non-tumour MRI images.

-The project includes two versions of the code.
-The first version follows a detailed, exploratory workflow, showing each stage of testing and decision-making clearly.
-This version is useful for understanding how the pipeline was developed and validated.
-The second version is a cleaner and more structured implementation, designed to improve readability, reproducibility, and maintainability.
+The repository includes two versions of the implementation.
+The **V1 prototype** documents the exploratory development process, including dataset preparation, preprocessing, model training, evaluation, and Grad-CAM explainability.
+This version provides transparency by showing how the workflow was tested, refined, and validated during development.

+The **final implementation** presents a cleaner and more structured version of the pipeline, improving readability, reproducibility, and maintainability.
+It represents the organised workflow used for the final report, including dataset auditing, preprocessing, model comparison, performance evaluation, and explainability.

-Together, these versions demonstrate both the experimental development process and the final organised machine-learning pipeline used for brain tumour classification from MRI images.
+Together, these notebooks provide both development evidence and a final structured machine-learning solution for brain tumour classification from MRI images.